bergus/F/stream/doku.md

-Drag'n'Drop: ValueStream of Promises (for drop actions) that fire Progress-EventStreams for the drag-animation Resettable Timer: ValueStream of Clock-Behaviors or Interval-EventStreams -> flatten to Stream of "reset" and "tick" events
+Drag'n'Drop: ValueStream of Promises (for drop actions) that fire Progress-EventStreams for the drag-animation Resettable Timer: ValueStream of Clock-Behaviors or Interval-EventStreams -> flatten to Stream of "reset" and "tick" events IRC server: Collections of Connections/Users and Rooms, firing messages and dynamically /joining or /quitting rooms A little game like 2048 with userinput and screenoutput Basic Todo-List Example with localstorage persistency